-You want to feel more free to choose your own path in life.
+You are here because you want to feel more free to choose your own path in life.
 You want to bring yourself into the world in your own particular way.

 You’d want to leave behind old wounds, bad experiences and stubborn habbits, as they hinder you in that freedom you desire.